Do I apply specifically to the School of Engineering?

 Median starting salary for engineering graduates in 2013 was $60,500.

 Do I need a computer?
 Apple or PC?

 Students need not have their own personal computer although having a computer will offer many conveniences.
 The University, School of Engineering, and many of the departments all provide computing facilities for student use.
 These computing labs allow students to access the technical software packages needed for course assignments, laboratory write-ups, and special projects.
 Since personal computers now serve so many functions, most students do own either a desktop or a laptop system.
 Most student use PCs, but since students can utilize computer labs for any PC required software, many students also use Apple computers and laptops.

 Can I double major or have a minor?

-While mathematics is the most popular second major or minor, we have students who double major or minor in many different fields from music, dance, and history to business, physics, and Spanish.
+While Computer Science and Engineering is the most popular second major, we have students who double major or minor in many different fields from music, dance, and history to business, physics, and Spanish.

 What is the difference between engineering disciplines?

 Bioengineering is the application of electrical, chemical, mechanical, and other engineering principles to understand, modify, or control biological systems.
 Examples of bioengineering advances include: artificial knee and hip joints, cardiac pacemakers, kidney dialysis machines, arthroscopic surgical tools, MRI and CAT Scanning systems, inhaleable insulin systems, automated defibrillators, genomics and proteomics.

 Civil Engineers plan, design, build, and maintain the facilities essential to our civilization: bridges, dams, highways, transit systems, airports, tunnels, irrigation systems, water supply, and industrial and commercial buildings.